-At the beginning of Death Proof (2007), Vanessa Ferlito's character is drinking from a soda cup.
+At the beginning of Death Proof (2007), Arlene (Vanessa Ferlito) is drinking from a soda cup.
 The restaurant on the cup is the same Mexican restaurant (Acuna Boys') that is advertised during the transition between "Planet Terror" and "Death Proof".
 Acuna Boys was the name of the gang in the city of Acuna, where the brothel was.
 The Acuna Boys were said to be the offspring of the brothel prostitutes pimped by Esteban, who was a mentor to Bill, and who Uma's character Beatrix asks "where's Bill?"

 In the uncut European Version of Death Proof (2007), Abernathy's cell phone ring is Bernard Herman's Twisted Nerve (1968), which is also reference to Kill Bill: Vol. 1 (2003).
 The scene also has Abernathy buying the Allure Magazine with Lee in it which will later be used in the scene where they convince Jasper to let them test drive the Challenger.

 The name "Grindhouse" may be taken from a poster from the movie Policewomen (1974).
-(The font and font coloring used for the opening title sequence in Pulp Fiction (1994) were also the same as used in Policewomen.)
+(The font and font coloring used for the opening title sequence in Pulp Fiction (1994) were also the same as used in Policewomen (1974).)

 The trivia items below may give away important plot points.

-In a interview, Fergie stated that during her scenes with Quentin Tarantino, he had bitten her on the neck saying that it was one of the coolest moments filming despite her agent almost wanting to sue Tarantino for that stunt.
+In an interview, Fergie stated that during her scenes with Quentin Tarantino, he had bitten her on the neck saying that it was one of the coolest moments filming, despite her agent almost wanting to sue Tarantino for that stunt.

 In Death Proof (2007), when Stuntman Mike realizes that Jungle Julia is the same girl that's on multiple billboards around town, Julia calls him "Zatoichi".
 Zatoichi is a samurai swordsman of legend that is blind, and was featured in dozens of Japanese films.